 The total number of high-progress schools will be identified based on the 2012 statewide assessment results, which will be validated and finalized in July 2012.
-The inclusion of this new data may result in the identification of additional reward schools.
+The inclusion of this new data may result in the identification of additional Reward schools.

-2.C.ii Provide the SEA’s list of reward schools in Table 2.
+2.C.ii Provide the SEA’s list of Reward schools in Table 2.